 Breast ultrasound is often done at our Beverly Hills center to check abnormal mammogram results.
 This diagnostic test uses sound waves to determine whether a breast lump is filled with fluid (a cyst) or is solid.

 Early detection through comprehensive breast screening is key when treating breast cancer.
-According to the American Cancer Society, the five-year survival rate is approximately 99% when breast cancer is localized and detected early.
+According to the American Cancer Society, the 5-year survival rate is approximately 99% when breast cancer is localized and detected early.

 A thorough breast cancer screening is the best tool for early detection.
 When most women consider breast cancer detection, they automatically think of mammograms.
-A mammogram is absolutely necessary to evaluate abnormal breast tissue, but a breast ultrasound is just as important.
+A mammogram is absolutely necessary to evaluate abnormal breast tissue, but a breast ultrasound can be just as important in the diagnostic process.

-Currently, a breast ultrasound is the only non-invasive test to determine if an abnormal mass is a cyst.
-Without breast ultrasounds, the only way to diagnose a cyst is through a breast biopsy, which requires removing the fluid through a needle.
+A breast ultrasound is currently the only noninvasive test to determine if an abnormal mass is a cyst.
+The only other way to diagnose a cyst is through a breast biopsy, which requires removing the fluid through a needle.

 Why Are Breast Ultrasounds Used?

-While most masses are benign, early detection of breast cancer greatly improves your overall outcome.
-In women that already have a breast cancer diagnosis, a breast ultrasound is used to examine lymph nodes under the arms, which signifies whether cancer has spread.
+While most masses are benign, early detection of breast cancer dramatically improves overall outcomes.
+In women with a breast cancer diagnosis, a breast ultrasound is used to examine the lymph nodes under the arms, indicating whether the cancer has spread.

-A breast ultrasound is also the preferred diagnostic test for younger women, who naturally have dense breast tissue and abundant milk glands.
-Dense glandular tissue is difficult to distinguish from cancerous masses on a traditional mammogram, so a breast ultrasound can provide a clearer image.
+Breast ultrasound is also the preferred diagnostic test for younger women, who naturally have dense breast tissue and abundant milk glands.
+Dense glandular tissue is difficult to distinguish from cancerous masses on a traditional mammogram, and a breast ultrasound can provide a clearer image.